ECronin1973/Applied_Statistics_MyWork/README.md

  __Practical Implications__

- __[Policy and Recommendations:](https://www.fao.org/4/Y5061E/y5061e09.htm)__ The findings from the analysis can inform policy recommendations and best practices for agricultural extension services.
+ The findings from the analysis can inform policy recommendations and best practices for agricultural extension services in Ireland.
 This can help disseminate effective treatments to a broader audience, improving overall agricultural productivity.
+Overall, the FAO report provides valuable insights and recommendations that could shape Ireland's agricultural and rural development policies to promote sustainability, food security, and economic growth.

+ For more details, you can refer to the [FAO Report](https://www.fao.org/4/Y5061E/y5061e09.htm).

  ## References